mozjay0619/pyqreg/README.rst

 	[1.81944934 2.52755859]
 	[1.81947597 2.52758232]

 As expected, the standard deviation of the estimated betas of the two models are very similar to each other.
 However, we see a huge divergence in the estimations in standard errors.
-The heteroskedasticity robust standard error completely underestimates the standard deviation.
+The heteroskedasticity robust standard error completely underestimates the standard deviation, where as pyqreg produces an estimate that is asymptotically much more accurate:

 .. code:: python